 In leadership positions we create routines, but many times we don’t communicate to others why we are doing it.
 Sometimes we even create routines because others have done it that way.
 Spend a little time investigating the routines you have.
 Can you express why they are there?
 Are there things you want to improve?
 Implementing a new routine, with a clear understanding of why, will help in that area.
 One aspect of being a true leader is achieving outcomes; connect how you achieve those outcomes with the why.

 We all know we should eat right, exercise, and drink more water.
 This is hard to do in the simple busyness of life.
 Add a leadership role to the schedule, and now it seems to be impossible.
-But it has to be done.
+But it must be done.

 This summer I went to see my doctor because I was just not feeling right.
 I knew it wasn't the flu or allergies.
 It was a blood pressure reading of 165/120.
 Hypertension.
 Easily fixed with medication and improving my eating and exercise.
 This is where being a dad really made an impact.
 When I got home my little girls all wanted to know if I was OK.
 All I could think of was how I needed to be here in good health to see my kids grow up.